-The Ottoman Empire is founded in Asia Minor, in present-day Turkey, in the 14th Century.
+The Ottoman Empire is founded in the 14th Century.
 From a small geographical base the empire quickly expands to incorporate all of Anatolia in the east and Macedonia, Bulgaria, Serbia, Greece, Albania, Bosnia and Herzegovina in the west.
 Constantinople is captured in 1453, renamed Istanbul and made the imperial capital and the centre of Sunni Islam.

 During the 16th Century the empire expands southward into Syria, Palestine and Egypt and westward into Hungary and on to the gates of Vienna.
-North Africa up to the Moroccan frontier is brought under Ottoman control.
+North Africa up to the Moroccan frontier is occupied.
 Kurdistan and Mesopotamia (present-day Iraq) are taken from the Persians.
 Armenia in the extreme east of Anatolia is incorporated.
 Azerbaijan is seized.

 During the 1860s and 1870s a group of Turkish intellectuals known as the 'Young Ottomans' call for reforms, including the establishment of an elected parliament and a written constitution.
 Abdül Hamid II becomes sultan of the empire in 1876.
 He quickly implements the key elements of the reformist program but within a year has the newly introduced constitution suspended and the empire's first parliament dissolved.
 Unrest continues in the colonial outposts and at home.